Saving future lives

 Being overweight and inactive increases the chances of developing type 2 diabetes.
 African Americans, Hispanic or Latino Americans, American Indians, Asian Americans and Native Hawaiians or other Pacific Islanders tend to be at a higher risk than Caucasians.

-- Gestational Diabetes — Gestational diabetes refers to diabetes that is diagnosed during pregnancy.
+Gestational diabetes refers to diabetes that is diagnosed during pregnancy.
 It occurs in about seven percent of all pregnancies.
 The condition usually develops in the second half of pregnancy due to insulin resistance.
 If gestational diabetes is not treated, the mother and fetus may experience complications.
 Gestational diabetes typically resolves after delivery, but women who experience gestational diabetes are at risk of developing type 2 diabetes later in life.

-- Maturity Onset Diabetes of the Young (MODY) — The main characteristic of maturity onset diabetes of the young (MODY) is a diagnosis before the age of 35 in at least three generations of family members.
+The main characteristic of maturity onset diabetes of the young (MODY) is a diagnosis before the age of 35 in at least three generations of family members.
 Accounting for two to five percent of all cases of diabetes, this condition is due to a single gene that's passed down from generation to generation as a dominant trait.
 Several genetic defects affecting the beta cell and insulin production and secretion have been noted in relation to this condition.
 Some people with MODY are treated with insulin.
 Others can be treated with oral diabetes medications.

 Some of the common symptoms of all forms of diabetes include: